 Biscayne National Park's Maritime Heritage Trail offers an exciting opportunity to explore the remains of some of the park's many shipwrecks.
 Six wrecks, spanning nearly a century and a wide variety of sizes and vessel types, have been mapped, brochures have been produced and mooring buoys have been installed.
 The newest addition to the trail is the Fowey Rocks Lighthouse.
 Snorkeling is great around the base of the light, but the structure itself is not open to the public.

 Access to the sites on the trail is by boat only.
 Erl King, Alicia and Lugano are best suited to SCUBA divers, while the other sites can easily be enjoyed while snorkeling.
 Mandalay in particular offers an unparalleled opportunity for snorkelers to experience a shipwreck in a beautiful natural setting.
+Learn more about the sites along the trail below.

 In the 1870s, Cape Florida Lighthouse was considered inadequate because of its distance from the reef line.
 When Arratoon Apcar ran aground, it did so just a few hundred yards from where workers were busy building the Fowey Rocks Lighthouse.